-Gourmet meatloaf recipe should be moist, simple and topped with a delicious glaze crown.
-This classic meatloaf recipe comes to you with lots of tips and trick to make it extra tasty, yet easy to make.
+How to make a hearty moist meatloaf with a delicious glaze crown.
+The best easy meatloaf recipe comes out juicy every time.
+A classic meatloaf recipe with breadcrumbs comes to you with lots of tips and trick to make it extra tasty, yet easy to make.

 My little one gobbled two slices as a starter course hehehe.
 Although I do not mind eating sweet and salty things, I suspected that I will like the glaze as it has brown sugar which in my food culture does not resonate with beef.
-But I was wrong, my whole family had an amazing dinner that night.
+But I was wrong, my whole family had an amazing dinner that night and now way I am going back to the no glazed version of this.

 Why would you put milk in meatloaf?